fernandobagtas/MapleMario/README.md

 2D platformer game that I am currently working on right now.

 TODO List:
-  - Implement level generation file and modify it to this game's needs
-  - Implement double jump and dash
+  - Implement dash
   - Implement scoring system
+  - Implement Memory Management (add a queue and store all the tiles as arrays from when they first spawned and deinstantiate whenever the queue fills up)
+  - Implement death condition
+  - Modify camera control maybe?
+IDK yet